jtzell/mail-addons/mail_reply/README.rst

  Always show reply button
 ==========================

 The module allows to reply to any message.
-Out-of-box odoo shows reply button for messages attached to some record.
+Out-of-box flectra shows reply button for messages attached to some record.

 Questions?
 ==========